 We have a ton of trees, it would be so gorgeous to wrap a few of them in white rope lights and create a little sitting area.

 We definitely want to hang some of the round bulb string lights over the top of the garden.
 Similar to the photos below.
-Finally found the perfect string lights here on Amazon! *UPDATE* I finally added some of these lights around our fire pit.
+Finally found the perfect outdoor string lights here on Amazon! *UPDATE* I added some of these lights around our fire pit.
 You can see them here.

 Of course if you have a wider pathway, you could go with a larger path light.